Soldering, while it may seem intimidating at first, is a great skill to add to your jeweler's repertoire.Shop Now

 The jeweler's torch is the center of a soldering set-up that you can build at your jeweler's bench or nearby in your studio workspace.
-Our jewelry soldering kit is a great place to begin.
-It includes everything you need to get started, from a micro torch to solder, pickle and more.
 We recommend taking a course on soldering basics and safety prior to experimenting on your own.

 A jeweler's torch is used to heat metal and solder to permanently join two pieces of metal together.
 The solder flows across the join and holds the pieces together once it hardens.
 A jeweler's torch is different than a laser welder, which fuses the metals together without solder.

 You have several choices when it comes to the solder itself.
 There is silver solder paste, sheet and chip solder, or wire solder.
 Base metal brazing solder is also available.
 For 14kt solid gold or gold-filled, you use gold solder.
 In the Halstead Studio, we use all the different types, depending on what is best for the jewelry design.

 Paste solder is a tacky mixture of solder and flux.
 It's perfect for small things like jump rings.
 Chip (also called "pallion") solder is easy to control because the pieces are small and similarly sized.
 You can easily maneuver pallions with the tip of your soldering pick.
 Wire is versatile: you can cut what you need and flatten it with a hammer if necessary.

 Easy, soft, medium and hard refer to the melting points of the solder and the mix of the alloys.
 As you plan your jewelry design, you'll want to think about how many times the piece will need to be soldered.
 Use the hardest solder necessary for the first join, then work your way down the scale.

 We recommend specific training prior to soldering gold-filled items.